-Table 3: Snippet from Survival Task designed to elicit moderate involvement and stances.

-cards are printed with the names of household items, and about 15 additional cards are already placed on the wall, which represents a store inventory map.
+The Inventory Task is a collaborative decision-making task designed to elicit low levels of involvement and weak stances.
+Speakers stand facing a felt-covered wall and are given a box of about 50 Velcro-backed cards that can be stuck to the felt.
+The cards are printed with the names of household items, and about 15 additional cards are already placed on the wall, which represents a store inventory map.
 Speakers are told to imagine that they are co-managers of a superstore in charge of arranging new inventory.
 Their job is to discuss each item in the box and agree on where to place it; once it is on the wall, it cannot be moved.
-This task generally involves polite solicitation and acceptance of suggestions; Table 2 provides an example exchange.
+This task generally involves polite solicitation and acceptance of suggestions, as seen in the excerpt in Table 1.